-Our Nuisance Caller Bureau tackles the problem of annoying or distressing nuisance calls.
-If a customer tells us they're getting nuisance calls, with their permission, we can supply the call information directly to the police.
+Our Nuisance Caller Bureau is here to tackle the problem of annoying or distressing nuisance calls.
+If a customer tells us they are getting nuisance calls, with their permission we can supply the call information directly to the police.
 The Nuisance Caller Bureau advisers can also help customers take action to prevent problems in the future.

 Driving and phones

-Under UK driving legislation it's an offence to hold and use a mobile phone or similar device when controlling a vehicle.
-The only exception is when a driver has to make a genuine emergency 999 call, and it would be unsafe to pull over and stop.
+Under UK driving legislation it is an offence to hold and use a mobile phone or similar device when controlling a vehicle.
+The only exception is when a driver has made a genuine emergency call to 999 where it would have been unsafe to pull over and stop.

 Although using a mobile hands-free while driving is legal, drivers can still be prosecuted for offences like dangerous driving if they fail to keep proper control of their vehicle.

-Research by the Royal Society for the Prevention of Accidents (RoSPA) shows that drivers who use a hand-held or hands-free mobile phone
+Research by the Royal Society for the Prevention of Accidents (RoSPA) shows drivers who use a hand-held or hands-free mobile phone:

 - Are much less aware of what’s happening on the road around them